Galvão Bueno

-Carlos Eduardo dos Santos Galvão Bueno, known as Galvão Bueno (Portuguese pronunciation: [ɡawˈvɐ̃w̃ buˈenu]; born 21 July 1950), is a Brazilian television personality and commentator, where he hosted Brazil national football team matches, key Brazilian football championship matches, top sporting events and Formula One races.
+Carlos Eduardo dos Santos Galvão Bueno, known as Galvão Bueno (Portuguese pronunciation: [ɡawˈvɐ̃w̃ buˈenu]; born 21 July 1950), is a Brazilian television personality and commentator.
+He has commentated on Brazil national football team matches, key Brazilian football championship matches, top sporting events and Formula One races.

 Personal life

 Born on July 21, 1950, in the city of Rio de Janeiro to the actress Mildred dos Santos and journalist Aldo Viana Galvão Bueno, Galvão moved to São Paulo with his family when he was six years old.
 There, as a teenager, he began practicing equestrianism, volleyball, football, handball, swimming and karting.
 At age 15, he moved to Brasília where he met Lúcia, who would become his first wife.
 He studied business administration and economy but dropped out to start physical education.
 In 1974, he was working in the plastic industry, but maintained his passion for sports.

 In 2000, he married Desirée Soares with whom he lives in Londrina, Paraná.
 He is the father of racing driver Carlos Cacá Bueno and film director Luca Bueno.